olenbetong/react-data-object-connect/README.md

 `useData` accepts a second options argument.
 Available options are:

-- **includeDirty** (default `true`) - Includes currently dirty data in the dataset.
-Disable this to optimize if the data is used many places.
+- **includeDirty** (default `false`) - Includes currently dirty data in the dataset.
+Enabling this can potentially be expensive performance-wise.

 ### Data binding